 Docent led tours of the historic house and gardens are currently offered 10 a.m.
 Wednesdays and Saturdays, by advance reservation.
 This walking tour will take you through the years Madame Modjeska resided in her canyon home, and along the rock lined pathways of what she so fondly called the Forest of Arden.
 Tours are approximately 1 1/2 hours.

-Park patrons are welcome to enjoy the self-guided grounds on Saturdays from 11 a.m. to 2 p.m.
+Park patrons are welcome to enjoy the self-guided grounds Wednesday through Saturday from 10 a.m. to 2 p.m.

 Congress through the National Park Service, Department of Interior, selected OC Parks as a grant recipient to “Save America’s Treasures.”
 The National Park Service, in partnership with the Institute of Museum and Library Services, the National Endowment for the Humanities and the National Endowment for the Arts, provided $4.8 million in grants awarded to 16 projects in 12 states, supporting the preservation of nationally significant historic properties and collections throughout the country.